Current Parish News

 Thank You

-The Carperby Concert team would like to thank all those who contributed to the Show of Hands concert in March.
-A total of £1000 was raised for Teenage Cancer Trust.
+The Carperby Concert team would like to thank all those who contributed to the Steve Knightley concert in February.
+A total of £811 was sent to The White Knights Yorkshire Blood Riders, a volunteer organisation of motorcyclists who provide a vital out-of-hours service to the NHS.

 Parish Communications - A Reminder